relaycorp/veraid-website/index.md

 # Vera: Domain names without the Internet

 Vera will be a protocol to authenticate users and organisations, as well as any content they produce.
-It leverages the existing DNS infrastructure without actually using the Internet.
+It'll leverage the existing DNS infrastructure without actually using the Internet.

 Apps will use Vera to verify the authenticity and integrity of any type of data, and thus reliably attribute it to an organisation (like `acme.com`) or a member of an organisation (like `alice.smith` of `acme.com`).